orionjs/orioncms-tutorials/tutorials/seeding_data.md

-# Seed your new Orion app with data
 Adding seed data to your app is easy, we will use a slightly customized worflow of **dburles:factory** and **anti:fake** (clone this repo https://github.com/pociej/meteor-fake instead, original has minor bug ).
 Create directory "server/seeds" and add a seed.js file.
 Copy and paste the snippet below into your file and modify accordingly.

 ```js